-This device is a complete package of activity tracker, heart rate monitor and sports watch dedicated to the sportsmen and athelets.
+This device is a complete package of an activity tracker, heart rate monitor and sports watch dedicated to sportsmen and athletes.

-Head over to the rest of the review to learn where it is good at and where it is not.
+Read on for the rest of the review to learn where we learn where it shines and where it needs to improve.

-At the first glance, you can tell that the design of Mio Fuse is mainly a two-color rubber band with a LED display on top of it.
+At first glance, you can tell that the design of the Mio Fuse is fairly basic.
+It’s a two-color rubber band with an LED display on top of it.
 The charging port and the clasp are the only materials that are made of metal.

-The heart rate monitoring is in-built in the band and uses a laser-based technology to measure heart rate.
-So you will not require any additional chest or wrist strap like many of the devices do.
+The heart rate monitoring is built into the band and uses a laser-based technology to measure heart rate.
+So you will not require an additional chest or wrist strap like many of the devices do.

-It has a water resistant built and survives water level up to 30 meters or 3 ATM.
-You can wear it when you are swimming to measure heart rate under water.
-Although remember that the body temparature might change and the measurement might not be same as it will be outside water.
+It has a water-resistant build and survives water levels up to 30 meters or 3 ATM.
+You can wear it when you are swimming to measure your heart rate underwater.

-Mio Fuse is available in three different colors (Aqua, Cobalt, Crimson) and two sizes (Small/Medium, Large).
-The outer part of the band is black and the inner part is where the color defers.
+The Mio Fuse is available in three different colors (Aqua, Cobalt, Crimson) and two sizes (Small/Medium, Large).
+The outer part of the band is black and the inner part is where the color alters.

 [Clicks on images below will take you to its official Amazon store]

 1. Wrist-Based Heart Rate: Many smart devices need a chest or wrist strap to calculate heart rate.
-But Mio Fuse is an exception that uses in-band laser technology to determine the heart rate.
-Whether you are doing any exercise or performing a work, this device can show how’s your heart beating on its led screen.
+But the Mio Fuse is an exception that uses in-band laser technology to determine the heart rate.
+Whether you are doing exercise or working, this device can show how your heart is beating on the LED screen.

-2. Activity & Sleep Tracking: It tracks steps, calories burned, distance walked and speed along with sleep quality checker to ensure that what you are doing is going into the right direction.
+2. Activity & Sleep Tracking: It tracks steps, calories burned, distance walked, and speed, along with a sleep quality checker to ensure that what you are doing is going in the right direction.
 You can set your desired goal and monitor how far you are from accomplishing it.

-3. Mio Pai Metrics: Personal Activity Intelligence (Pai) app is available for all the Mio devices to provide personalized metrics of activities.
-For example, it will calculate analytic data based on your age, gender, maximum heart rate and resting heart rate.
-Not all steps matters and better not be included to spoil the accurecy of metrics.
-It will determine when you are actually stepping or running and records that data according to its algorithm.
+3. Mio Pai Metrics: A Personal Activity Intelligence (PAI) app is available for all the Mio devices to provide personalized metrics of activities.
+For example, it will calculate analytic data based on your age, gender, maximum heart rate, and resting heart rate.
+Not all steps matter and it can determine this for itself as to not spoil the accuracy of metrics.
+It will determine when you are actually stepping or running and records the data according to its algorithm.

-4. Connect to Fitness Apps: Mio Fuse is not limited to its own device, but enables you to trasmit data to a wide range of devices and machines that supports Bluetooth 4.0 and ANT+.
-Some apps that were recorded to work are Strava, RunKeeper, Pear Sports, DigiFit and more.
+4. Connect to Fitness Apps: The Mio Fuse is not limited to its own device but enables you to transmit data to a wide range of devices and machines that support Bluetooth 4.0 and ANT+.
+Some apps that work are Strava, RunKeeper, Pear Sports, DigiFit and more.

-6. Water Resistance: Unlike other devices, you are not restricted from going into water.
-The device functions under water and is able to track heart rate up to 30 meters water level without any possible error.
+6. Water Resistance: Unlike other devices, you are not restricted from going into the water.
+The device functions underwater and is able to track heart rate in up to 30 meters water level without error.

 Charging & Connectivity

-Mio Fuse runs and tracks activities on a continuous basis.
-However, there is a noticable battery flaw, although not everyone will call it a flaw.
+The Mio Fuse runs and tracks activities on a continuous basis.
+However, there is a noticeable battery limitation.

 The battery life benchmark is 7 days which sounds great.
-But the limitation is that if you use heart rate monitor not more than 1 hour/day.
+But the limitation is that you can’t use a heart rate monitor for more than 1 hour/day.

-That ultimately means, though the device tracks activity continuously, it can be toggled on/off.
-While, if you plan to keep heart rate on all day long, it can barely survive a day.
-Their recommended usage is that use heart rate on the workout hour and keep it off during others.
+Though the device tracks activities continuously, it can also be toggled on/off.
+While, if you plan to keep the heart rate monitor on all day long, it can barely survive a day.
+Their recommended usage is to use the heart rate monitor during workouts and keep it off during others.

 The best thing about the Mio Fuse is that you are not limited to the wrist band or the phone to display data.
 You can transmit data to any exercise equipment or device that supports the connectivity medium of Bluetooth 4.0 or ANT+.

-You can transmit and display measured data on devices such as bike computers, treadmils, exercise machines and gps watches.
+You can transmit and display measured data on devices such as bike computers, treadmills, exercise machines, and GPS watches.
 It will work like a normal heart rate sensor for any machine.

-The downside of this activity tracker is that it is not a mobile phone companion.
+Another downside of this activity tracker is that it is not a mobile phone companion.
 It is purely an activity tracker that doesn’t include hybrid features like notification alerts or calls.
-Contrary, it is independent from connecting to a phone and only requires one for syncing the data.
+It’s purely a sports watch.